wp-plugins/projectmanager/readme.txt

 * add as many different projects as you want to
 * widget use for any project, controlled via admin panel
-* adding of form fields (text, textfield, e-mail, date, url) for each project independently
+* adding of form fields (text, textfield, e-mail, date, url, selection, checkbox and radio list) for each project independently
 * simple search of any form field and category names
 * usage of Wordpress Category System for grouping
 * various output formats (table, list, gallery)